 The lab assignments will be made up of Microsoft ACCESS exercises.
 There will be adequate time in the lab periods to complete these exercises.
+You cannot get an attendance mark for a lab without a participation mark.

 Student projects will be completed in teams.
 Although limited time will be provided in the lab periods for project work, students should allocate time outside the labs for team meetings and development effort.
+Project details will be provided within the first few weeks of the course.